n7nix/rpi-temp-graph/README.md

 * Used by db_rpitempupdate.sh to get ambient temperature from dht11 device
 ##### db_rpitempudpate.sh
 * Called from crontab to update current temperature in RRD databases
 ##### db_rpitempbuilder.sh
 * Used once at initial install to build first data base files
+##### amb_test.sh
+* Verify that dht11 temperature sensor is returning reasonable temperature values
+  * Takes a WiringPi pin number as an argument
+  * Default pin number is WiringPi pin 0, which is BCM pin17

 ### Install instructions
 * Use script: _tempgraph_install.sh_